MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/faqs.md

 # Frequently asked questions

 Here's a list of the most common questions.

+> [!TIP]
-Don't see your question answered here?
+> Don't see your question answered here?
 Ask your question in this article's feedback.

 ## Is advanced query understanding supported?